 The combination of slippery pumpkins and sharp knives can be dangerous.
-Follow these tips to help keep everyone safe when carving your Halloween pumpkin this year.
+Follow these tips, and other Halloween decorating safety tips, to help keep everyone safe when carving your Halloween pumpkin this year.

 Consumer Reports recommends that children younger than 14 years old should not do the actual pumpkin carving.
 But younger kids can still get in on the fun:

 - Have them draw the patterns for their pumpkins.

 - Allow them to decorate their pumpkins with markers, paint, or non-carving decoration kits.

 - Let them clean out the seeds and pulp from inside the pumpkins.

 If you decide to let your teens carve pumpkins, closely supervise in case anything goes wrong.

 Big kitchen knives aren't the best fit for this job.
 According to Consumer Reports, a pumpkin carving kit is a safer option.
 The tools in these kits are: